 By Lauren Tjaden

-Located in Northwest Florida on the Forgotten Coast, Draper sums up St. George Island State Park in one word: Pristine.
-She cites its nine miles of white sand beaches, towering sand dunes and untouched, natural beauty as why it's one of her top picks for best secluded beaches in Florida.
-She also notes it’s just minutes away from great seafood.
-Park activities include camping, fishing, kayaking, hiking and biking.
+Located in Northwest Florida on the Forgotten Coast, one word perfectly sums up St. George Island State Park: Pristine.
+Nine miles of white sand beaches, towering sand dunes and untouched, natural beauty make it one the best secluded beaches in the Sunshine State.
+Mere minutes away from great seafood, park activities include camping, fishing, kayaking, hiking and biking.

-Draper is a fan of this barrier island, a sanctuary for both people and wildlife.
-Snuggled against the Atlantic Ocean between Daytona Beach and Cocoa Beach, Canaveral National Seashore encompasses a 140,000-acre wildlife refuge and long expanses of natural beaches.
-Draper enjoys the wide-open, undeveloped Florida coastline, and says it seems to stretch out forever along sandy dunes.
-The park offers opportunities back-country camping, horseback riding, canoeing, kayaking, hiking, fishing, surfing, swimming, boating and bird watching.
+This barrier island promises a sanctuary for both people and wildlife.
+Hugged next to the Atlantic Ocean between Daytona Beach and Cocoa Beach, Canaveral National Seashore encompasses a 140,000-acre wildlife refuge and long expanses of natural beaches, stretching as far as you can see along sandy dunes.
+The park offers opportunities for back-country camping, horseback riding, canoeing, kayaking, hiking, fishing, surfing, swimming, boating and bird watching.

-Draper promises that real Florida awaits you at this Park, situated north of Clearwater and south of Tarpon Springs.
-Accessible via the Caladesi Island Ferry, a boat shuttle service that runs daily from Honeymoon Island State Park, Caladesi boasts miles of glistening white sandy beaches surrounded by bluish-green water.
-Draper advises dolphins are often spotted off shore, and that wooden benches provide a place to relax and enjoy the Gulf beach view.
-She advises that for the perfect end to the day, visit as old local seafood favorite, Olde Bay Café & Dunedin Fish Market.
+The real Florida awaits you at Caladesi, situated north of Clearwater and south of Tarpon Springs.
+Accessible via the Caladesi Island Ferry, a boat shuttle service that runs daily from Honeymoon Island State Park, Caladesi delivers miles of glistening white sandy beaches surrounded by bluish-green water.
+You can often spot dolphins off shore, and wooden benches provide a place to relax and enjoy the Gulf beach view.
+For the perfect end to the day, visit a local seafood favorite, Olde Bay Café.
 It overlooks St. Joseph Sound with a view of Caladesi Island on Main Street in Dunedin.

 - 2 minute read